kyleco/kyleco.github.io/_posts/2020-04-21-panel-data.md

 When our experiment has grouped data and heterogeneity, we can increase our statistical power by applying the standard panel data models from our econometrics training.[[^3]] The familiar fixed effects model can help or hurt significantly.
 To understand that we developed simulations and intuition about the key factors: group size and degree of heterogeneity.
 We also saw that the random effects model automatically adapts based on those factors, in effect, making the choice for us.

 This post only scratches the surface of these types of models.
 Practitioners should use simulations with realistic data-generating processes inspired by their data, rather than the stylized, toy processes here.
 We also made simplifications, for example, choosing a constant additive treatment effect rather than a heterogeneous treatment effect (that could also be correlated with the heterogeneity in intercepts!).
+There are also well-developed Bayesian approaches to these models.
 Finally, we also ignored the complicated matter of estimating of standard errors.
 These matters are left to future posts.

 ## Notes